List of West Indies Test cricket records: Most catches in a series

 The 1920–21 Ashes series, in which Australia whitewashed England 5–0 for the first time, saw the record set for the most catches taken by a non-wicket-keeper in a Test series.
 Australian all-rounder Jack Gregory took 15 catches in the series as well as 23 wickets.
 Greg Chappell, a fellow Australian all-rounder, and India's K. L. Rahul are equal second behind Gregory with 14 catches taken during the 1974–75 Ashes series and during the 2018 Indian tour of England respectively.
 Four players have taken 13 catches in a series on six occasions with both Bob Simpson and Brian Lara having done so twice and Rahul Dravid and Alastair Cook once.

 All-round Records

 1000 runs and 100 wickets

 A total of 71 players have achieved the double of 1000 runs and 100 wickets in their Test career.

 250 runs and 20 wickets in a series

 A total of 18 players on 24 occasions have achieved the double of 250 runs and 20 wickets in a series.

 Other records

 Most career matches

 India's Sachin Tendulkar holds the record for the most Test matches played with 200, with former captain Shivnarine Chanderpaul being joint fifth having represented West Indies on 164 occasions.

 Most consecutive career matches

 Former English captain Alastair Cook holds the record for the most consecutive Test matches played with 159.
-He broke Allan Border's long standing record of 153 matches in June 2018. gary Sobers, widely considered to be cricket's greatest ever all-rounder, played 85 consecutive Test matches, is 12th and the highest ranked West Indies player to achieve the feat.
+He broke Allan Border's long standing record of 153 matches in June 2018.
+Kraigg Brathwaite played 90 consecutive Test matches, is 11th and the highest ranked West Indies player to achieve the feat.